department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/engineering/architecture/community-care-technical-documentation.md

 6. The system will operate within the VA's existing authentication framework

 ## Design Decisions
-1. Use of Sidekiq for scheduling and running the nightly job
-2. Storage of encrypted referral data in a Postgres database for security
-3. Utilization of Redux for state management in the frontend
+1. Utilization of Redux for state management in the frontend
-4. Integration with VA Notify for sending notifications to veterans
+2. Integration with VA Notify for sending notifications to veterans
-5. Use of the existing vets-api encryption library for securing referral data
+3. Use of the existing vets-api encryption library for securing referral data
-6. Implementation of a two-tier approach for referral data retention
+4. Implementation of a two-tier approach for referral data retention
-7. Daily checks for appointment synchronization between EPS and Vista
+5. Daily checks for appointment synchronization between EPS and Vista

 ## System Architecture